 The Group is exposed to financial risks (credit risk, liquidity risk, foreign exchange risk, interest rate risk and market price fluctuation risk) in the process of its management activities, and it manages risks based on a specific policy in order to avoid or reduce said risks.
-The results of risk management are regularly reported by the Treasury Division to the president and the Board of Directors.
+The results of risk management are regularly reported by the department having jurisdiction over financial operations to the president and the Board of Directors of the Company.

 The Group policy limits derivatives to transactions for the purpose of mitigating risks from transactions based on actual demand.
-Therefore, we do not transact derivatives for speculation purposes or trading purposes.
+Therefore, the Group does not transact derivatives for speculation purposes or trading purposes.